xuzheng465/notes/Others/Tips.md

 3. Find go.run.processes.with.pty there and turn it off.

 Now IDE will **`fold`** those information and will make it look cleaner.

+## meta key doesn't work in the doom emacs

+This is a setting in Terminal.

+In Terminal 2.5.1 the option is set differently than in the above comments:

+In the main Terminal menu, choose "**Preferences**" to open a dialog.
+Click the "**Profiles**" icon in the top of the dialog.

+In the Profiles section, make sure there is a check in the checkbox called "**Use Option as Meta key.**"